FRCA Notes

 Resources

-• Trans-oral robotic surgery (TORS) is used for treating both benign and neoplastic conditions of the head and neck in a minimally invasive fashion
+• Trans-oral robotic surgery (TORS) is used for treating both benign and neoplastic conditions of the head and neck in a minimally invasive fashion, most commonly:

 • It benefits from reducing the need for trans-facial or trans-mandibular surgical approaches and their associated morbidity